saq/saq.github.io/publications.md

 #### 2025

 Deng, T.\*, Du, Q., Zhu, Y., & **Queenborough, S.A.** 2025.
-Environmental drivers of herbaceous plant diversity in the understory community of a warm-temperate forest. *Oecologia*, 0, 00--00.
+Environmental drivers of herbaceous plant diversity in the understory community of a warm-temperate forest. *Plant Diversity*, 0, 00--00.

 Genth, L.\*\*, Metz, M.R., Valencia, R., & **Queenborough, S. A.** 2025.
 Standing herbivory is not affected by tree sex or conspecific density in a dioecious understory tropical tree species. *Biotropica*.
 Accepted.